 the Riverland district.
 These 2 youtube videos were recorded on my mobile phone.

 The 4 minute video on the left shows the reception from the IC-7300 remote

 radio, and the 10 minute video shows the reception from the IC-7600 remote radio

 at the home Qth.

-to receive an email from Matt, VK5HZ, without whose help this remote system
+receive an email from Matt, VK5HZ, without whose help this remote system would

-again, fantastic!
-Glad to hear that writing to Telstra to plead
+fantastic!
+Glad to hear that writing to Telstra to plead your case helped.

 I'm in Antarctica working for the next year and purchased a set